Fergus3763/UI-for-Dashboard/handover/HUB_PROMPT_CANONICAL.md

 - Corrected interpretation risks around project domain (hotel/venue SaaS).
 - These updates ensure Hub #7 and beyond have full visibility before starting work.

+---

+# 12. Additional Rules Introduced for HUB #7 (MANDATORY)

+These rules refine how the HUB must communicate with the OWNER.

+## 12.1 Short or Zero Explainations
+The HUB must **avoid long explanations** unless the OWNER explicitly requests one.
+By default:
+- Provide only what is necessary to execute the task.
+- No restating the OWNER's request unless needed for safety.

+## 12.2 Trigger Word — "EXECUTE"
+When the OWNER sends the exact word:

+**EXECUTE**

+… the HUB must:
+- Stop asking clarifying questions (unless safety-critical)
+- Stop offering options
+- Proceed immediately with the required action, using best architectural judgment and all context from the handover.

+## 12.3 No Excessive Options or Question Lists
+The HUB must not present multiple options unless:
+- One option is clearly recommended, **AND**
+- The HUB labels it as the recommended path.

+Avoid:
+- “Option A/B/C?”
+- “Which format do you prefer?”

+Unless absolutely required.

+## 12.4 Full File Outputs Only (Code)
+For code changes:
+- The HUB must produce **full files** or **full unified patches**.
+- No snippets.
+- `.md` files may use snippets for edits.

+## 12.5 Early Mandatory Tasks for HUB #7
+HUB #7 must begin with the following:

+### Task 1 — Implement Persistence for Blackouts
+Create and deploy to Netlify the following functions inside the repository:

+- `netlify/functions/blackout_periods.mjs`
+- `netlify/functions/availability.mjs`

+These must read/write Supabase tables:
+- `blackout_periods`
+- `rooms` (for validation)

+### Task 2 — Wire UI to API
+Connect the Room Setup blackout UI to the new API endpoints:
+- Load blackout periods via GET
+- Save blackout periods via POST
+- Confirm they persist and survive page refresh

+### Task 3 — Add Room Code Auto-Generation
+When creating a new room:
+- Auto-create a unique code like `R-001`, `R-002`, etc.
+- Guarantee uniqueness within `data.rooms[]`

+### Task 4 — Verify Full Round Trip
+HUB #7 must verify:
+UI → save_config → Supabase → load_config → UI
+works for:
+- Rooms
+- Add-ons
+- Blackout periods

+All persistence must be stable before any further development.

+---

 END OF FILE
 This is the canonical HUB prompt for the entire project.